andompesta/andompesta.github.io/_posts/2022-11-13-efficent-data-preprocessing.md

     <figure>
         <img src="{{site.baseurl}}/assets/img/efficent_data_preprocessing/datasets-type.png" style="max-width: 98%">
         <figcaption style="font-size:small;">
             Figure 2: Visual representations of the different dataset types.
-Note that for NLP or CV tasks the inputs are raw data format, but the models are extreamly complex.
-Instead RecSys systems are usualy bounded by the IO oprations related to large amount of users-items pairs; rather than the model complexity.
+Note that for NLP or CV tasks the inputs are in a raw data format, but the models are complex.
+Instead, RecSys systems are limited by the I/O operations needed to process the large amount of user-items pairs; rather than the model complexity.
 Figure adapted from <a href="https://medium.com/nvidia-merlin/why-isnt-your-recommender-system-training-faster-on-gpu-and-what-can-you-do-about-it-6cb44a711ad4">Why isn’t your recommender system training faster on GPU?
 (And what can you do about it?)</a>.
         </figcaption>
     </figure>
 </div>